PART 5301 -

 (2) Ratification approval authority is delegated as follows (see MP5301.601(a)(i)):

-(A) The MAJCOM/DRU/HQ AFICA/AFRCO SCO (or for AFLCMC and SMC, the SCCO) for actions equal to or greater than $30,000.
+(A) The MAJCOM/DRU/AFRCO SCO (or for AFLCMC and SMC, the SCCO) for actions equal to or greater than $30,000.

 (B) The COCO for actions less than $30,000 (not redelegable).

-The positions delegated general contracting authority in 5301.601(a)(ii)(B) must select and appoint contracting officers and terminate their appointments in accordance with this section and MP5301.603.
+The HCA designees delegated contracting authority in accordance with MP5301.601(a)(i), Item 3, must select and appoint contracting officers and terminate their appointments in accordance with this section and MP5301.603.

 (a) For AFMC, the SCCO may delegate this authority to the highest contracting official in the contracting chain at geographically separated organizations and AFRL detachments, but in no event will the designee be lower than a GS-15 (or equivalent) or 0-6.